If you are reading this guide you are either…

 Above all else, the most important thing you can do is get new clients sitting in your salon chair.

 Do whatever it takes to achieve this, even if it means giving away free sessions (although this is not at all necessary).

 Customer loyalty is won or lost during your client’s first session with your salon.
 More on this later.

-All marketing is based around the answer to these fundamental questions:
+All hair salon marketing is based around the answer to these fundamental questions:

 How do people discover businesses like mine and how am I going to make sure my marketing content reaches those spaces?
 Bear this question in mind as we go through the following guide.

 Because it is such a well-used brand discovery platform (with over 3.5 billion searches per day) and because Google is so hot on geo-targeting, it is essential that your salon ranks on the first page of local search results.
 This can either be done through paid advertising or via search engine optimization (SEO).

 Here’s what comes up when we search for a hair salon in, by way of example, North London:

 You’ll notice that most of the Google search page is dominated by the Treatwell salon booking platform.